 I am clueless about why people complained that the characters were half-baked or not fleshed out enough.

 Preity Zinta is Rhea Saran.
 A confident, successful magazine editor married to a bitter, cynical football coach, Dev.
-She is a strong woman who understands that she is the one who has to bring in the bread, butter and caviar after her husbands accident and at the same time not make him realize it and goes about doing just that and at the same time tries her best to keep her marriage alive in her own subtle way.
+She is a strong woman who understands that she is the one who has to bring in the bread, butter and caviar to the table, after her husbands accident.
+At the same time not make him realize it.
+She goes about doing just that and at the same time tries her best to keep her marriage alive in her own subtle way.

 Shahrukh Khan is Dev Saran.
 A major league football player who had just signed a 5 million dollar contract when a freak accident smashed his knee, his dreams and his self-esteem to smithereens.
-And, just like his knee, he too never recovered fully from this incident/accident.
+Just like his knee, he too never recovered fully from this incident/accident.
 Dev is an extremely cruel, cynical and bitter person whose ego rules him.
-And just as when a person doesn’t have anything else going for him, his ego takes over so is the case here too.
-He resents every person he comes across because he resents himself the most, and that attitude seeps into all areas of his life, whether it is his relationship with his wife and child or with complete strangers.
+When a person doesn’t have anything else going for him, his ego takes over so is the case here too.
+He resents every person he comes across because he resents himself the most.
+That attitude seeps into all areas of his life, whether it is his relationship with his wife and child or with complete strangers.

 Rani Mukherji plays Maya Talwar.
 A repressed, confused, dissatisfied, nursery teacher who doesn’t know how to handle life’s bounties and finds ways to be miserable.
 She marries Abhishek as an obligation, as she states at the very start, because Abhishek and his Dad (Amitabh Bachchan) took her in and brought her up since she was a kid.
 Besides being obliged she isn’t strong enough to say “No” to the marriage and goes ahead with it despite all her misgivings and fully aware of the fact that she doesn’t, nor ever will, love Abhishek.